blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/gradle.md

 * Discovers dependencies of Gradle projects.

-* Attempts to run on your project if it finds a build.gradle file in the top level source directory.
+* Will run on your project if it finds a build.gradle file in the top level source directory.

 Gradle Native Inspector requires either gradlew or gradle: